 Fraud Hotline - 2021 Annual Report - This annual report on fraud activity notes the Division received 283 allegations in 2021.
+One hundred sixty five of the 283 complaints were related to counterfeit County checks.

 Froedtert Memorial Lutheran Hospital Lease Payment (final report) - The amount paid to Milwaukee County under the terms of the 1995 sale of Doyne Hospital was \$5,491,000 in 2021.
 2021 was the final year in which a lease payment was received from Froedtert, and the payment was reduced by 50% per the lease terms.